3dmol/3Dmol.js/tutorials/url.md

-You can view a PDB structure immediately by visiting the WebMol.js server.
-Simply type `webmol.csb.pitt.edu/viewer.html` with an appropriately formatted [URL query string](http://en.wikipedia.org/wiki/Query_string) into your browser.
+You can view a PDB structure immediately by visiting the $3Dmol.js server.
+Simply type `3Dmol.csb.pitt.edu/viewer.html` with an appropriately formatted [URL query string](http://en.wikipedia.org/wiki/Query_string) into your browser.

-A WebMol viewer URL takes the form `webmol.csb.pitt.edu/viewer.html?[query string]`, where the `query string` specifies a structure (i.e. a PDB ID) and specific WebMol styles to apply.
+A $3Dmol viewer URL takes the form `3Dmol.csb.pitt.edu/viewer.html?[query string]`, where the `query string` specifies a structure (i.e. a PDB ID) and specific $3Dmol styles to apply.

 ### Building a Query String ###